huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] 1933
 - [x] 1945

-#### Which of these is NOT the title of one of Goofy’s instructional shorts?
+#### Which of these is NOT the title of one of Goofy's instructional shorts?

 - [ ] How to Fish
 - [x] How to Drive a Car
 - [ ] How to Be a Sailor

-#### Which actress is currently asking “What’s in your wallet?” in Capital One commercials?
+#### Which actress is currently asking "What's in your wallet?" in Capital One commercials?

 - [x] Jennifer Garner
 - [ ] Jennifer Lopez